-- Place the cornflour in a small mixing bowl add a small amount of the water and mix to a paste and then mix in the remaining water.
+- Place the cornflour in a small mixing bowl add a small amount of the water and mix to a paste.

 - Pour the cornflour mixture into the hot pork filling and mix very well on high heat, this will thicken the filling.

 - Remove from the heat and allow to cool completely before wrapping the rolls.The filling can be made and stored in the refrigerator for up to 2 days before filling the wrappers.

 - Lay one spring roll wrapper on a diagonal, so that a corner point is facing you.
 Place about 1 heaped tablespoon of cold filling on to the centre of the wrapper, just below the halfway point.